zeajose/let-the-app-guess/README.md

 <div/>

-You may also like the other app I have "My first teachable machine" https://github.com/zeajose/first-teachable-machine
+## You may also like
+Another other app I have called "My first teachable machine": https://github.com/zeajose/first-teachable-machine